 The rules of engagement are nonholonomic, meaning that they are contingent in their history: they extend back to the origin of their species.

 The genomic DNA is a data base, or library, for inactive versions of gene products, mainly peptides.
-DNA plays no active role itself in producing phenotype.
+DNA plays no active role itself in producing phenotype: it is passive.

-At cell division the milieu of interacting activated gene products is divided between two cells.
+At cell division the milieu of interacting activated gene products from a single cell is divided between two cells.

 The unit of inheritance is the cellular phenotype.

 The cellular phenotype of even the most primitive organism has something described as consciousness: an awareness of its environment and the ability to take purposeful actions.